ribugent/dotfiles/README.md

 Basic ssh configuration with known hosts and rendering work sensitive hosts from the secret store using a [template](https://github.com/ribugent/dotfiles/blob/main/.chezmoitemplates/ssh_config_host).

+### Touchegg

+- Modifify the config to get `pinch` working in Firefox Developer Edition too
+- Setup launching the services

 ### Yay (Arch Linux only)

 Setups system java, perl and python versions to avoid issues when building packages.